Strong Tower

-Strong Tower is a worship album released by the Christian rock group, Kutless and is also their third studio album.
+Strong Tower is a worship album released by the Christian rock group Kutless and is also their third studio album.
 An enhanced deluxe edition of this album was released on March 20, 2007, with additional tracks and the "Strong Tower" live music video.
 The title track of this record, "Strong Tower", was once in the Top 5 on ChristianRock.net.
 The album peaked at No. 87 on the Billboard 200 and No. 4 on the Billboard Christian Albums.
 Five years later, in 2010, the album reached the Billboard Catalog Albums chart peaking at No. 39.
-The album was certified Gold by RIAA in 2009 and is Kutless' best selling album to date.
-The official music video for "Strong Tower" came out on YouTube on February 27, 2009, included lead singer Jon Micah Sumrall, guitarists James Mead and Nick DePartee, bassist Dave Luetkenhoelter and drummer Jeffrey Gilbert.
+The album was certified Gold by RIAA in 2009 and is Kutless's best-selling album to date.
+The official music video for "Strong Tower" came out on YouTube on February 27, 2009, and included lead singer Jon Micah Sumrall, guitarists James Mead and Nick DePartee, bassist Dave Luetkenhoelter and drummer Jeffrey Gilbert.